Unit Group 4151

 Interventions in industry, generally within the framework of employee assistance programs (EAP) are on the rise.
 But, owing to the relatively small number of psychologists in industry, this trend will have only a slight impact on overall employment trends in this occupation.

-Lastly, the passage in 2009 of Bill 21 on modernization of professional practices in mental health and human relations could significantly benefit members of professional corporations, such as psychologists, social workers and educational counsellors, to the detriment of occupations not governed by the corporations, such as social and community workers, social service workers and special-education teachers, by limiting currently unregulated practices to corporation members.
+Lastly, the passage in 2009 of Bill 21 on modernization of professional practices in mental health and human relations could have significantly benefited members of professional corporations, such as psychologists, social workers and educational counsellors, to the detriment of occupations not governed by the corporations, such as social and community workers, social service workers and special-education teachers, by limiting currently unregulated practices to corporation members.
 That said, the "Rapport des coprésidents de la Table d'analyse de la situation des techniciens œuvrant dans le domaine de la santé mentale et des relations humaines" (Report of the Co-Chairs of the table analysis of the situation of technicians working in the field of mental health and human relations) has observed only few situations where technicians were performing reserved acts.
 Moreover, those technicians can avail of the grandfathering clause and continue to make their interventions, thus avoiding a break in service.
 Accordingly, the adoption of Bill 21 should have little impact on these professions.

 This Law is also designed to regulate the practice of psychotherapy.
 No regulations prevented a person from using the title of psychotherapist or practising psychotherapy.
 Since all the provisions of this Act are now in force, this legislation limits the title and practice of psychotherapy to members of some professional corporations and those who hold a psychotherapist's permit issued by the Ordre professionnel des psychologues du Québec.
 This change can only enhance employment in this occupation.

 Considering all the trends, the number of psychologists should rise sharply over the next few years.